Metastability for the degenerate Potts Model with negative external magnetic field under Glauber dynamics: Minimal gates and tube of typical trajectories

 \textit{Proof of Theorem \ref{teotubesetneg}}.
-Following the same approach as \cite[Section 6.7]{olivieri2005large}, we geometrically characterize the tube of typical trajectories for the transition using the so-called ``standard cascades''.
-See \cite[Figure 6.3]{olivieri2005large} for an example of these objects.
-We describe the standard cascades in terms of the paths that are started in $\mathbf 1$ and are vtj-connected to $\mathcal X^s_\text{neg}$.
+Following the same approach as \cite[Section 6.7]{olivieri2005large}, we characterize the tube of typical trajectories using the so-called ``standard cascades''.
+See \cite[Figure 6.3]{olivieri2005large} for an example of a standard cascade.
+We describe these in terms of the paths that are started in $\mathbf 1$ and are vtj-connected to $\mathcal X^s_\text{neg}$.
 See \eqref{defvtjpaths} for the formal definition and see \cite[Lemma 3.12]{nardi2016hitting} for an equivalent characterization of these paths.
 We remark that any typical path from $\mathbf 1$ to $\mathcal X^s_\text{neg}$ is also an optimal path for the same transition.